Written by: Greg Ellifritz

 Open carry can lead to numerous problems.
 As a cop responding to calls about this activity and as a person who carries a concealed handgun everywhere, I have a unique insight.
 Here are some of the issues:

 If the caller would have been honest and said “There’s a person walking around the grocery store who has a gun on his hip.
-He isn’t threatening anyone and appears to be shopping.”, I wouldn’t even approach you.
+He isn’t threatening anyone and appears to be shopping.”
+As a cop, I wouldn’t even approach you.
 I’d educate the caller that no laws were being broken and leave.

 But that’s just not how it happens in real life.
 Blame it on whomever you like, but reality dictates you’ll get a police response.
+The police response may be positive, or it may be negative.
 Who wants to deal with that when you can simply cover your gun?

 Keep your cards hidden.
 That gives you multiple response options.
 Once the armed criminals know you are packing, you’ll be the first one shot.

-Every year about 10 percent of the cops who are killed in the line of duty are killed with their own firearms.
+Historically (since the 1960s when such statistics were first gathered) about 10 percent of the cops who are killed (by gunfire) in the line of duty are killed with their own firearms.
 Cops are trained to be alert, they often work with partners, and they have the best retention holsters available.
 Yet they still get their guns taken from them!
 You think you can do better because you took a one-day CCW course?
 Understand reality.
 You can’t see everything and you can’t win every fight.
 Your gun can be taken and used against you.

 Think about this for a second.
 You are open carrying a gun on your right hip.
 I walk up to you and engage you in casual conversation…something like “Hey!
 Don’t our kids go to the same school?”
 As you are trying to figure out who I am, I move closer and I grab your right hand with my right hand and pin it to my chest.
 You struggle, but because I’m stronger, you can’t free yourself.
 As soon as I have the arm controlled, I grab your holstered pistol with my left hand.
 How are you going to stop that?